include-davis/Include-Estore-Manager/README.md

 - _components
 - _data
 - _hooks
+- _contexts

-These three folders should account for every type of file you'll ever need to create.
-In each subdirectory, for example, `about-us`, we can also have these three folders.
+These folders should account for every type of file you'll ever need to create.
+In each subdirectory, for example, `about-us`, we can also have these folders.

 Lets say I want to create the Navbar component.
 I will first think about which parts of the codebase the navbar is used by.
 Since the Navbar is a part of every page and called by the root layout, it makes sense to define the Navbar inside the `_components` folder of the root folder.